A Vision for Trails

 The World Trails Network strives to connect the diverse trails of the world to promote the creation, enhancement, and protection of outstanding trail experiences, by advocating for the protection of nature and culture linked to trails.
 All members of the World Trails Network proudly strive to uphold the values of the World Trails Manifesto.

-On joining you will receive a printed copy for display in your organisation together with your annual membership sticker, this signify that you and your organisation are committed to enhancing the global trails industry by supporting sustainable and well managed trails and trail experiences.
+On joining you will receive a printed copy for display in your organization together with your annual membership sticker, this signify that you and your organization are committed to enhancing the global trails industry by supporting sustainable and well managed trails and trail experiences.

 We are a global trails community and share a voice for trails, as dedicated trail users, trail operators, trail associations, trail managers and trail supporters.
 The word accord is used to convey the collective commitments we can all engage in going forward concerning trails that are in alignment with the conference theme: Trails and Health, with the idea of encapsulating the spirit and essence of the gathering.

 We acknowledge and commit to the following which was agreed to as the closing statement as the Tottori World Trails Accord of the World Trails Conference 16, October 2016: